Now Accepting New Patients and Canada Dental Care Plan

 Electric Toothbrushes: High-Tech Tools for Better Cleaning

-• Creates fluid motion that disrupts plaque even slightly beyond the bristle reach.
+• Creates fluid motion that cleans even slightly beyond the bristle tips.

 FeatureManual ToothbrushElectric Toothbrush